There are hundreds of workout routines out there today, each one promising to give you the magic results you have always wanted.

 4) Hold here for a second and then slowly lower your body back to free hang position.

 5) This is one rep.

 Here’s a buff dudes demonstration video of the traditional pull-up:

-This exercise is great full body exercise for beginners who are not used to the gym yet.
+This exercise is a great full-body exercise for beginners who are not used to the gym yet.